What is Behavior Driven Development (BDD)?

 In 2006, software developer Dan North noticed that there were gaps in communication between departments within the company he was working at.
 It seemed as if less technical teams like product and marketing managers were being left in the dark about key developments, and software developers were left unaware of major user concerns while navigating their site.

-This DSL turned into BDD’s defining factor, the give/when/then model.
+This DSL turned into BDD’s defining factor, the given/when/then model.

-In the give/when/then model, each part defines a stage of a transaction, or interaction online.
+In the given/when/then model, each part defines a stage of a transaction or interaction online.

-• Give: refers to the given part of the equation.
-The status quo.
-Where we started out before the interface is acted upon by a user
+• Given: Refers to the starting condition before the interface is acted upon by a user.

-• When: is the act performed by the user that sets off the interaction.
-A click, a transaction, or a keyword entered in the search bar are all possible “whens”
+• When: Refers to the action performed by the user that sets off the interaction.
+A click, transaction, or keyword entered in a search bar are all possible “when” actions.

-This plain English model makes programming situations easy to share between departments.
-The DSL can be understood by anyone, whether a developer or not.
-When running functional and nonfunctional tests, using a give/when/then model ensures that there are no gaps in communication.
+This plain English model makes programming situations easier to share between departments.
+The DSL can be understood by anyone, whether they are a developer or not.
+When running functional and nonfunctional tests, using a given/when/then model helps reduce gaps in communication.

 Pros to Developing with BDD

 BDD offers strong advantages if you’re working with a diverse team.
-Its focus on functionality, clear communication, and user experience makes it a great process for online business and digital services with non tech-savvy customers.
+Its focus on functionality, clear communication, and user experience makes it a useful process for online businesses and digital services with non-technical stakeholders.
 BDD is:

 • Efficient: Having clearly defined functionality and language that are agreed upon by all stakeholders is a key benefit of BDD.
-With everyone on the same page, development from the business and coding angles is able to take shape in a timely manner.
-With all teams working together, there will be less time needed to go back and rework nonfunctional elements.
+With everyone on the same page, development from both the business and technical angles can take shape in a timely manner.
+With all teams working together, there is less need to go back and rework nonfunctional elements.

-• Cheap: Not only is BDD good for your business’ values, it’s also good for its bottom line.
-Well defined language means it’s easy to create and validate test cases.
+• Cost-effective: Not only is BDD good for your business values, it can also help reduce waste in the development process.
+Well-defined language makes it easier to create and validate test cases.
 These test cases can be automated with a clear understanding of what is expected and when.
-Automating these tests can bring down the cost of application testing.
+Automating these tests can help reduce the cost of application testing.

-• High quality: With the help of non-development based teams, designers and programmers get feedback about user experience straight away.
-This forces them to think and develop from the user’s perspective.
-Developing from the user point of view also helps developers to write stable, scalable, and testable code.
-This helps to prevent user issues before they occur.
+• High quality: With the help of non-development teams, designers and programmers get feedback about user experience earlier in the process.
+This encourages teams to think and develop from the user’s perspective.
+Developing from the user’s point of view also helps developers write stable, scalable, and testable code.
+This helps prevent user issues before they occur.

 Cons to Developing with BDD

 Although BDD can be a great process in certain situations, it’s not universal.
-BDD was invented to solve problems and close gaps in the TDD approach.
-If the programmers are less experienced, not well versed in the TDD development process, or rely on specific tools and programming language, BDD may not be the right choice.
+BDD was created to solve problems and close gaps in the TDD approach.
+If programmers are less experienced, not familiar with the TDD development process, or heavily tied to specific tools and programming languages, BDD may take extra effort to implement effectively.

-BDD relies on good communication, that means having a team of dedicated developers that can communicate effectively with costumes, users, and representatives of other teams.
-This could mean additional overhead.
+BDD relies on good communication.
+That means having a team of dedicated developers, product owners, QA teams, and business stakeholders who can communicate effectively with customers, users, and representatives of other teams.
+This can create additional overhead if the team does not have a clear process in place.

 BDD has proved popular in the developer community.
-Many people have adopted the BDD approach and have developed an array of tools to get the job done.
+Many teams have adopted the BDD approach and use a variety of tools to support it.
 Here are a few popular BDD tools.

-• Cucumber a popular open-source platform for BDD collaboration.
-It helps teams build functionalities in plain text.
-It provides cohesiveness using DSL that is easy to share with the whole team.
+• Cucumber: Cucumber is a popular open-source platform for BDD collaboration.
+It helps teams build functionality in plain text and provides cohesiveness using a DSL that is easy to share with the whole team.
 It implements Gherkin syntax.

-• Lettuce is built on top of Cucumber and works great for Python-based applications.
+• Lettuce: Lettuce is built on top of Cucumber and works well for Python-based applications.

-• Specflow is another open-source BDD platform that uses Gherkin syntax.
+• SpecFlow: SpecFlow is another open-source BDD platform that uses Gherkin syntax.
 It is built for the .NET platform.

 Behavior Driven Development with LoadView

-LoadView is an accessible platform, which requires no previous coding knowledge, making it an excellent choice for a team working across multiple non-technical departments.
+LoadView is an accessible platform that requires no previous coding knowledge, making it an excellent choice for a team working across multiple technical and non-technical departments.
 LoadView is built to test:

 • Web pages